ProarchwasTaken/tld_skirmish/README.md

   borderless fullscreen.
 It seems like for some reason the game doesn't detect when the window is resized on linux.

+  EDIT: After some more testing it seems the warning is because ToggleBorderlessWindowed is called, not because of correctWindow().

 Again, I would like to state that this could all be attributed to me using WSL, and most of these issues are present on actual distros.